15 Unique Ways to Get Cultural in Delhi

 You can stroll around the gardens, explore the palace, and view the art exhibits.
 It’s a unique opportunity to get into a real palace in Delhi.

 There are 3 excellent restaurants on site, and there’s often a handicraft market.
-If you are going to India Gate, stop in here – it’s just across the street and well worth it.
+If you are going to India Gate, stop in here – it’s just across the street.
+Free.

 a metal thali tray filled with food in Andhra Pradesh Bhavan in Delhi